Lose Virginity, Lose Self-Esteem?

 We are going to have to move beyond sexism for women to reclaim their sexuality.
 That would benefit both women and men.

 About BroadBlogsI have a Ph.D. from UCLA in sociology (emphasis: gender, social psych).
 I currently teach sociology and women's studies at Foothill College in Los Altos Hills, CA. I have also lectured at San Jose State.
 And I have blogged for Feminispire, Ms. Magazine, The Good Men Project and Daily Kos.
 Also been picked up by The Alternet.

-Posted on April 20, 2011, in body image, feminism, gender, objectification, psychology, relationships, sex, sexism, women and tagged body image, culture, double standard, feminism, gender, objectification, psychology, relationships, self-esteem, sex research, sexism, sexual objectification, sexual repression, sexuality, social psychology, spectatoring, women.
+Posted on April 20, 2011, in body image, feminism, gender, objectification, psychology, relationships, sex and sexuality, sexism, women and tagged body image, culture, double standard, feminism, gender, objectification, psychology, relationships, self-esteem, sex research, sexism, sexual objectification, sexual repression, sexuality, social psychology, spectatoring, women.
 Bookmark the permalink.
-44 Comments.
+55 Comments.